pythonpioneer/JavaScritpt/array-concept/array.md

 - Reduce the array

-        // adding all element of array
+        // adding all elements of array
         arr.reduce((prev, curr) => prev+curr);  // curr: arr[i] and prev: arr[i-1]

 - using "map" function (returns new array)